mate-academy/react_dynamic-list-of-posts/README.md

 8. Create `getPostDetails(postId)` method in `/src/api/posts.ts` and load post details from `/posts/:postId`.
 9. Create `getPostComments(postId)` method in `/src/api/comments.ts`, load comments from `/comments?postId={postId}`.
 10. Add a button to `show`/`hide` comments, which should have the name `Show comments`/`Hide comments` respectively.
-11. Add an `X` button near each comment to delete it on the server.
+11. Add a delete button near each comment to delete it on the server using this symbol `X`.
 12. Add a form to add a new comment to the current post.
 The form should have a submit button with the name `Add a comment` in it and 3 fields:
 - for user name  with the placeholder `Your name`
 - for user email with the placeholder `Your email`